English

 3. Initial integration: Create basic connections between labeling and model training

 This foundation should focus on reliability rather than advanced features.
+Get the fundamentals working smoothly before adding complexity.

 Phase 2: Scale and Efficiency